 Flight behavior and data quality are influenced by wind and can be optimized if you follow some recommendations during the following different stages.

+Keep the drone out of the wind or with the batteries inserted in the drone while you prepare the flight plan.
+Move it to the take-off position, when you are ready to start flying.
 In order to reduce drift before and right after take-off, place the wing parallel to the wind to minimize the wind attack surface.

 The drone placement does not need to be adjusted to fit the transition direction, because the orientation will automatically adjust during ascending.
 You will need to reserve more space on take-off in high winds.
 Make sure to not stand in the wind current behind the drone within 15m.